 The proposed changes are modest but will make a significant difference to how the site is experienced.
-The removal of intrusive elements - chain wire fences, such as ome inappropriate plantings, electrical infrastructure fr Sydney Harbour Federation Trust and some buildings - will allow the public to better appreciate the site's visual and heritage qualities.
+The removal of intrusive elements - such as inappropriate plantings, electrical infrastructure and some buildings - will allow the public to better appreciate the site's visual and heritage qualities.